Inclement Weather Communication

 Moderate or Uncertain Weather Event - Remote Learning

 The Scarsdale Schools will declare a remote learning day when we are expected to experience a moderate winter storm or other weather event, or when the event is uncertain in timing, duration, and/or impact.
 This enables us to continue instruction while making sure that our students and staff avoid potential issues with unsafe travel, especially knowing our faculty and staff commute from around the Tri-State region.
 The assumptions in this situation are that there will not likely be widespread power interruptions or widespread closure of schools and childcare facilities in the region, enabling our faculty to successfully and effectively deliver meaningful instruction.
-However, please note these types of shifts may require faculty and staff to be absent for compelling personal reasons.
-This may result in an interruption of instruction for the students of these teachers.

 Non-Weather Events - Full Closure or Remote Learning (case dependent)

-The Scarsdale Schools will declare either a closure (no instruction) or a remote learning day on a building-by-building basis when we experience a non-weather emergency.
+The Scarsdale Schools will declare either a full closure (no instruction) or a remote learning day on a building-by-building basis when we experience a non-weather emergency.
 Examples include, but are not limited to, a loss of heat in the winter, a loss of power to a building, or a water main break rendering running water and toilets inoperable.
 When they do occur, these emergency situations are usually sudden, therefore notification may not occur until the last minute.
 When possible, we will shift to a remote learning day for the impacted school(s).
 However, some situations (i.e., power outage) may cause the need for a full closure (no instruction).
 This determination will be based on our ability to successfully and effectively provide meaningful instruction under the circumstances.

 Communication of all Weather/Emergency Related Schedule Changes: